 Here’s how hiring costs get lower with employer branding:

 - Employer Branding marketing effort generates brand awareness.
-In other words, people know about your company, what it is doing, why and so on.
+In other words, people know about your company, what it is doing, why, and so on.

 - Ultimately, brand awareness results in developing the following throughout digital channels (most common are social media and newsletters).
+In addition to the following, the brand is much more visible in organic search results.
+For instance, a career page can work as a candidate magnet.

 - Because of that, the visibility of brand content, including job postings, are much more visible.
 Thus it is more likely that people will apply.

-- In addition to that, better brand awareness results in the growth of referral factor in recruitment.
+- In addition to that, better brand awareness results in the growth of the referral factor in recruitment.
 People will share vacancies and recommend people to apply.

 - Clear-cut engaging EVP makes it easier for job seekers to decide whether it is worth applying or not.
 In cases of anonymous job postings, EVP and its delivery are the only tools you have to engage an applicant.